MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Format

-Ten digits without spaces and delimiters
+ten digits without spaces and delimiters

 ### Pattern

-Ten digits without spaces and delimiters
+ten digits without spaces and delimiters

-- Six digits that correspond to the birth date (YYMMDD)
+- six digits that correspond to the birth date (YYMMDD)
-- Two digits that correspond to the birth order
+- two digits that correspond to the birth order
-- One digit that corresponds to gender: An even digit for male and an odd digit for female
+- one digit that corresponds to gender: An even digit for male and an odd digit for female
-- One check digit
+- one check digit

 ### Checksum